Rethinking the future of global health

 How are we driving conversations on global health reform?

-Over the next year, we will be bringing together a wide range of voices to participate in open, inclusive conversations about what a new global health system should look like.
+We are bringing together a wide range of voices to participate in inclusive conversations about what a new global health system should look like.

-To kick-start the conversation, we have commissioned five thought leaders from across the world to share their visions for global health.
-These ambitious ideas are outlined in five discussion papers that will be used as the starting point for regional dialogues among stakeholders, such as:
+We commissioned five thought leaders from across the world to share their visions for global health and kickstart the conversation.
+These ambitious ideas were outlined in five discussion papers, which were used as the starting point for regional dialogues among stakeholders, such as:

 - national government stakeholders from ministries of health and finance